 A shared faith, a shared Lord, and a shared mission all compel the universal church to partner together.

 On top of a common belief and a common identity, Jesus gave everyone who believes in his name a common mission (Matt 28:18–20).
 A shared faith, a shared Lord, and a shared mission all compel the universal church to partner together.
 Participation in the mission is not optional for faithful believers, and neither is partnership with other believers.
 Churches realize that because of the size of the task and diversity of gifts within the body, they need others.
 God gave diverse gifts, skills, and resources to individual members and intended them to be complementary to one another, resulting in faithfulness and fruitfulness.

 4. A common hope in Christ’s return brings believers together in missional partnership.

-The people of God engage in the mission of God in the interim period between the First and Second Coming of Christ (Acts 1:6-11).
+The people of God engage in the mission of God in the interim period between the First and Second Coming of Christ (Acts 1:6–11).
 Christians await the return of Christ and have a common hope and assurance that he will return.
-The task of missions to make disciples who worship the one true God is a temporal task because it will end when Christ returns.
-Missions is urgent because Christian know the condition of those without the gospel and the reality of coming judgment.
+The missionary task of making disciples who worship the one true God is a temporal task because it will end when Christ returns.
+Missions is urgent because Christians know the condition of those without the gospel and the reality of coming judgment.
 These factors motivate Christians to grab the hands of other believers and engage in missions together for the glory of God.

 Believers are told to be alert and faithful as they steward the gifts given to them by God (Matt 24:36–51; 25:14–30).
 Believers are not passive bystanders waiting for safe passage to eternal mansions.
 All who have been rescued have been enlisted as ambassadors to proclaim the gospel to the ends of the earth.
 Christians are co-laborers, co-proclaimers, co-participants—partners—in the mission of God, even as they rest in the promise of what will be in the future.